Controlled Arch Orthodontics

 How long does Controlled Arch take to move the teeth?

 The process of orthodontics with Controlled Arch doesn’t appear different than traditional orthodontics, but the large lingual arches and the archwires are focused on expansion, rather than movement.
-The Controlled Arch system provides more predictable timeframes than traditional orthodontics, plus treatment usually requires about one third less time.
+The Controlled Arch system provides more predictable timeframes than traditional orthodontics, plus treatment usually requires about one

 Controlled Arch Orthodontics Results